your-tools/rusync/README.md

 # Features

-* Easy to remember command line syntax
+* Easy to remember command line syntax.

 * Print progress on one line, and erase it when done, thus avoiding flooding your terminal with useless noise.